 Institute for the Study of Culture and Society (ICS)

-As Director of the Institute for the Study of Culture and Society (ICS) at Bowling Green State University, I have led a change in vision to become a public humanities center.
-Some of the signature initiatives I have led include:
+As Director of the Institute for the Study of Culture and Society (ICS) at Bowling Green State University since 2016, I have transformed an internally-focused research institute into a public humanities center with national scope.
+Signature initiatives include:

 - Creating and hosting the BG Ideas Podcast, which features conversations with BGSU faculty, visiting speakers, students, and alumni whose research, creative work, or activism seeks to address important social issues.
-Now in its third season, BG Ideas is available wherever you find your favorite podcasts.
+The podcast was featured in Volt magazine on a list of “11 Must-Listen Higher Ed Podcasts, June 24, 2020).
+Now in its third season, BG Ideas is available wherever you like to listen.

 - Developing a competitive Team-Teaching program to support innovative, interdisciplinary curricula that prepares students for 21st-century life.

-- Creating a Student Research Grant program to support undergraduate and graduate student to do original interdisciplinary research and collaborate with a community partner to connect that research to the public good.
+- Creating a Student Research Grant program to encourage undergraduate and graduate students to do original interdisciplinary research and collaborate with community partners to connect that research to the public good.

-In addition, I have gained significant experience with administrative tasks that include:
+In addition, I have significant experience with administrative tasks that include:

-- Meeting regularly with Ohio Humanities and university-based public humanities centers across the state to identify shared concerns and develop collaborative partnerships.
+- Meeting regularly with Ohio Humanities and university-based public humanities centers to identify shared concerns and develop to develop a statewide consortium of public humanities centers and institutes

 Awards for Administration and Service